Concordium/concordium.github.io/source/shared/net/mobile-wallet/create-account-mw.rst

 #.
 Choose which identity you want to use to create the account.

 #.
 You now have the option to reveal some attributes publicly on the account.
-Unless you have a good reason to do so, we recommend not revealing any.
+Unless you have a good reason to do so, we recommend that you don't reveal any attributes.

    - If you want to reveal some attributes press **Reveal account attributes**, select the attributes you want to reveal and then press **Submit account**.